 A Young Family in Brooklyn Going for a Sunday Outing

 Purchase with funds from a friend of the Museum

-This photograph of a Brooklyn family on a Sunday outing—one of ten she chose in 1970 to represent her best work—exemplifies Arbus’ uncanny ability to reveal something raw beneath the surface of the people she photographed.
-Taking the “ordinary” family outing as her subject, she wryly juxtaposed the notion of idyllic family togetherness with a sense of isolation that is conveyed by the disconnected gaze of each subject, the odd appearance of the mother and the young boy, and the quiet haze of their urban environment.
+This photograph of a Brooklyn family on a Sunday outing—one of ten Arbus chose in 1970 to represent her best work—exemplifies her uncanny ability to reveal something raw beneath the surface of the people she photographed.
+Taking the “ordinary” family outing as her subject, Arbus wryly juxtaposed the notion of idyllic family togetherness with a sense of isolation that is conveyed by the disconnected gaze of each subject, the odd appearance of the mother and the young boy, and the quiet haze of their urban environment.